lk-geimfari/mimesis/docs/schema.rst

-Finally, you can create an instance of :class:`~mimesis.schema.Schema` and generate data.
-Let's put all these code pieces together by invoking the :meth:`~mimesis.schema.Schema.create` method:
+Finally, you can create an instance of :class:`~mimesis.schema.Schema` and generate data by invoking the :meth:`~mimesis.schema.Schema.create` method.

+Let's put all these code pieces together.

 .. code:: python